How to Access High Traffic and Very Busy Websites

 Preparing your connection

 Even though we love wireless stuff these days, nothing beats a good old wired connection.
-It’s usually faster and more reliable, making it less likely you’ll get cut off when you’re trying to do something important.
-Plus, closing apps you don’t need helps your computer run smoother, especially when every second counts.
+It’s usually faster and more reliable.
+With them, you’ll less likely get cut off when you’re trying to do something important on a website, especially when every second counts.

 Relevant guide: Change Ethernet from 100Mbps to 1Gbps in Windows 11/10